Për'puthen: Reception

 Për'puthen is one of the most watched Balkan shows of the recent years.
 In November 2020, for a total of 60 episodes of the second season only, Për'puthen gained over 100 million views on YouTube.
 The show continued to grow in popularity and it eventually reached a total of 500 million views for the whole second season, days prior to its finale in May 2021.

-Host Bora Zemani was criticized by Perputhen participants many times, for cold and rude behaviour towards them.
+Host Bora Zemani was criticized by Për'puthen participants many times, for cold and rude behaviour towards them.
 Zemani was also criticized by fans for creating unnecessary debates between the Perputhen participants and also for telling Ledjana Prenga to leave the studio.

 Spin-off shows

 Për'puthen Prime

 A continuation of the daily Për'puthen, with more exclusive topics and special guests.
 Për'puthen Prime was broadcast on Sundays at a duration of 2 hours and began on 3 January 2021 and ended with the last episode on 7 March 2021.

 In the third season, the spin-off show was broadcast from 2 October 2021 until 23 April 2022.
 This season was broadcast every Saturday.

 The fourth season will begin airing on 8 January 2023, every Sunday on Top Channel.